Maselia464/Upgrade-station-AOE2/README.md

-This github is dedicated to the mod upgrade station on Age of empire 02 This is a script you have to execute to add the triggers into your scenario Version 0-2
+This github is dedicated to the mod upgrade station on Age of empire 02 This is a script you have to execute to add the triggers into your scenario Version 0-3

+- Fix the issue where chinese civ had infinite upgrade and tickets because of their civ bonus.
+- Added the holy potion of steroid to buff units stat
+- Change LOS bonus to area of damage for cavalry
+- Added description for rams into te siege techs

+Version 0-2

 - Added the demonic technologie, available at town-center, playe rcan research it, they get a great bonus at the cost of fighting a boss or loosing a type of unit